 A Navy Veteran navigated the VA home loan process

 A knowledgeable mortgage banker can make a complicated process flow smoothly.

 You need steady hands and steely nerves to be an explosive ordinance disposal technician in the U.S. Navy.
-For Jordan Stevenson, a nine-year veteran and former Navy Seal, such requirements were part of the job.
+For Jordan Stevenson, a nine-year veteran and Purple Heart recipient, such requirements were part of the job.
 But no matter his skills, they were no match for a sniper's bullet in Afghanistan that pierced his helmet, fractured his skull, and forever changed the course of his life one December afternoon in 2011.